aimms/documentation/pro-release-notes.rst

 **Improvements**

 -  Added support for the OAuth Authorization Code flow for WebUI applications running on PRO.
--  **Cloud:** On AIMMS Cloud Platform we have stopped supporting TLS 1.0/1.1 and we only support **TLS 1.2**.
-(This does require you to update your AimmsPROAppLauncher.
-Please download and install a new AimmsPROAppLauncher which supports TLS 1.2)
+-  **Cloud:** On AIMMS Cloud Platform we have stopped supporting the outdated TLS versions 1.0/1.1, henceforth we only support **TLS 1.2**.

+	 - If you are running WinUI PRO applications, you may need to download and install a new AimmsPROAppLauncher from the AIMMS PRO portal which supports TLS 1.2.
+	 - If you are using the .NET PRO API, please make sure that you are compiling your application using .NET 4.7+ which supports TLS 1.2.

 **Resolved Issues**